Volunteering in the Amsterdam municipal elections 2026

 VVD: focus on livability and community participation

-VVD Amsterdam lays down intheir programespecially emphasis on livability, safety, and an attractive city, and less on explicit policy regarding volunteer work.
-It is mentioned, “Volunteers make an important contribution to caring for other Amsterdammers; they deserve active support from the municipality.”
+VVD Amsterdam lays down in their program especially emphasis on livability, safety, and an attractive city, and less on explicit policies regarding volunteer work.
+Volunteers are mentioned: “Volunteers make an important contribution to caring for other Amsterdammers; they deserve active support from the municipality.”

 D66: Recognizes, acknowledges, and supports volunteers.

-In theprogramFrom D66 Amsterdam, the party of current alderman Alexander Scholtes, it is emphasized that volunteer work contributes to a social, engaged city.
+In the program from D66 Amsterdam, the party of current Health alderman Alexander Scholtes (with volunteer work in his portfolio), emphasizes that volunteer work contributes to a social, engaged city.
 The program advocates for support of initiatives that connect people and stimulate participation.

 How much attention does volunteer work receive?in the party programs?

-What stands out: volunteer work is not always listed as a separate policy area in programs, but the idea that Amsterdammers create the city together is reflected by many parties.
+What stands out: volunteer work is not always listed as a separate policy area in programs.
+However, the idea that Amsterdammers create the city together is reflected by many parties.

 Amsterdam runs on volunteers